-The College of Arts and Humanities provides a diverse student population with the communication skills, humanistic values and cultural awareness that form the foundation of scholarship.
-The college offers intellectual and artistic programs that engage students and faculty and the community in collaboration, dialog and discovery.
-These programs help preserve, illuminate and nourish the arts and humanities for the campus and for the wider community.
+The College of Arts and Humanities provides a diverse student population with the communication skills, humanistic values, and cultural awareness that form the foundation of scholarship.
+The College offers intellectual and artistic programs that engage students and faculty and the community in collaboration, dialogue, and discovery.
+These programs help preserve, illuminate, and nourish the arts and humanities for the campus and for the wider community.

 The College of Arts and Humanities shall be known for the strength of its undergraduate and graduate degrees, for the excellence of its support to other majors throughout the university, and for its contributions to the quality of life in the region.

 To realize this vision, the college will adopt the following priorities:

 - Provide for our students an outstanding faculty and excellent facilities.
 The college sees itself fundamentally as part of a teaching institution and values, above all else, the individual intellectual exchange between student and teacher in the best educational environment possible.

 - Encourage the continuous development of faculty through support of scholarly and creative activities.
 The college recognizes that a challenging and thoughtful education can best be provided by faculty who are themselves engaged in innovative scholarly and creative activities.

 - Provide a learning environment which encourages the exploration of diverse ideas with academic rigor.
 The college accepts the responsibility for serving its region by educating citizens who are cognizant and respectful of cultural and ethnic diversity, and who are able to adapt to a changing environment wherever they are.